Asean wraps up talks on landmark digital economy pact

 The agreement also builds on existing Asean digital integration initiatives such as the Asean Single Window, regional digital payment connectivity programs, cross-border data initiatives, online consumer protection measures and the Asean Unique Business Identification Number.

-Asean said the Defa will help reduce barriers to cross-border digital trade, strengthen trust in online transactions and create a more enabling environment for businesses, particularly micro, small and medium enterprises (MSMEs).
+Asean said the Defa will help reduce barriers to cross-border digital trade, strengthen trust in online transactions and create a more enabling environment for businesses, particularly micro, small and medium enterprises.

 The bloc also emphasized the agreement’s role as a development tool aimed at ensuring that the benefits of digitalization are shared more broadly among member states at different stages of digital development.